AMAZe: A Multi-Agent Zero-shot Index Advisor for Relational Databases: Experiment

-\textbf{(4)} We find LLMIdxAdvis also struggles to control the storage budget used in TPC-DS and DSB.
-In TPC-DS, LLMIdxAdvis uses 1356.38 MB under 10\% budget, which exceeds the budget, and a lower 1122.97 MB under 20\% budget.
-The main reason is that although the available storage budget is an input for LLM in LLMIdxAdvis, the inputs do not specify the storage cost for selecting new indexes.
-In contrast, MAAdvisor's planning and selection of indexes is always storage-aware since the estimated storage cost is recorded in each one of the column candidates.
+\textbf{(4)} \textbf{AMAZe better controls the storage budget usage during the recommendation.} It is observed that LLMIdxAdvis struggles to control the storage budget used in TPC-DS and DSB.
+As an example in TPC-DS, LLMIdxAdvis uses 1356.38 MB under 10\% budget, which exceeds the budget, and a lower 1122.97 MB under 20\% budget.
+The main reason is that although the available storage budget is an input in LLMIdxAdvis, LLMs are not given the storage cost when selecting new indexes.
+In contrast, AMAZe's planning and selection of indexes is always storage-aware since the estimated storage cost is recorded in each one of the column candidates.